 A PmmC file contains all of the low-level micro-code information (analogy of that of a soft silicon) which defines the characteristics and functionality of the device.
-The ability of programming the device with a PmmC file provides an extremely flexible method of customising as well as upgrading it with future enhancements.
+The ability to program the device with a PmmC file provides an extremely flexible method of customizing as well as upgrading it with future enhancements.